Conures Size & Weight Chart – How Big do They Grow?

 At that age, your conure will become rough, overexcited, aggressive, and noisy.

 At maturity, your conure will lose its pet characteristic.
 For most pet owners, this is the most interesting stage in the life of their birds.
 So to answer the question above, conures take between 3 to 6 years to grow into adults.

 Why Did My Conure Bird Stop Growing?

 Just like other birds, conures have their own lifecycle.
-This a collective term that refers to different life stages that your pet undergoes to become an adult.
+This is a collective term that refers to the different life stages that your pet undergoes to become an adult.
 And each stage has its own unique characteristics.
 But growth is what defines each one of these stages.

-As usual, you will expect your conure to grow from a chick to juvenile and eventually to a mature bird.
+As usual, you will expect your conure to grow from a chick to a juvenile and eventually to a mature bird.
 This is normal and their growth helps them to transition from one stage to the next.